wumb0/rust_bof/README.md

 Rust BOFs for Cobalt Strike
 ===========================
-This took me like 4 days, but I got it working... rust core + alloc for Cobalt Strike BOFs.
+This took me like 4 days (+2 days for an update), but I got it working... rust core + alloc for Cobalt Strike BOFs.
 This is very much a PoC, but I'd love to see others playing around with it and contributing.

 Building